jescar1/Proyecto-de-Recetas-Completo/README.md

   # Proyecto de Recetas Completo

   This is a code bundle for Proyecto de Recetas Completo.
-The original project is available at https://www.figma.com/design/66I0v0tiwqXtX2WhThX8u9/Proyecto-de-Recetas-Completo.

   ## Running the code